List of informally named dinosaurs: Angloposeidon

 "Angloposeidon" is the informal name given to a sauropod dinosaur from the Early Cretaceous (Barremian) Wessex Formation of the Isle of Wight in southern England.
 It was a possible brachiosaurid but has not been formally named.
 Darren Naish, a notable vertebrate palaeontologist, has worked with the specimen and has recommended that this name only be used informally and that it not be published.
 However, he published it himself in his book Tetrapod Zoology Book One from 2010.
 The remains consist of a single cervical vertebra (MIWG.7306), which indicate it was a very large animal, 20 metres or greater in length.

+Angustungui

+"Angustungui" is an informal genus of stegosaur from the Late Jurassic Qigu Formation in China.
+The intended type species is "A. qiketaiensis" and the holotype is specimen SS V16001 consisting of axial, pectoral girdle, pelvic girdle, limb and armor elements, while the paratype is specimen SS V16002, consisting of a right coracoid and a right scapula.
+Both specimens were discovered in 2016 by Li Daqing at Qiketai, Shanshan County, and the name was first announced in a bioRxiv pre-print article in October 2024, where it was recovered as sister taxon of Loricatosaurus.

 Archaeoraptor

-"Archaeoraptor" is the informal generic name for an important fossil from China that was later discovered to have been fabricated from multiple unrelated fossils.
+"Archaeoraptor" is the informal generic name for a fossil from China, initially hailed as an important transitional fossil, that was later discovered to have been fabricated from multiple unrelated fossils.
 The name was created in an article published in National Geographic magazine in 1999, where the magazine claimed that the fossil was a "missing link" between birds and terrestrial theropod dinosaurs.
 Even prior to this publication there had been severe doubts about the fossil's authenticity.
 Further scientific study showed it to be a forgery constructed from rearranged pieces of real fossils from different species.
 Zhou et al. found that the head and upper body actually belong to a specimen of the primitive fossil bird Yanornis, and another 2002 study found that the tail belongs to a small winged dromaeosaur, Microraptor, named in 2000.
 The legs and feet belong to an as yet unknown animal.